uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ## Taskomatic task

 RMT authentication data have a time to live (TTL).
-For this reason, we need to load new authentication data from the pay-as-you-go instance periodically.
+For this reason, we need refresh authentication data from the pay-as-you-go instance periodically.
 For that, a new taskomatic job and schedule need to be developed to:
   - Connect to pay-as-you-go instance and retrieve the authentication data
   - Update existing data on Uyuni server